Philip Brighten Godfrey

 Office: 3211 Siebel Center

-I am an Assistant Professor in the Department of Computer Science at the University of Illinois at Urbana-Champaign.
-I completed my Ph.D. in May 2009, advised by Ion Stoica at UC Berkeley (which means this is something of a coincidence).
-From February to July 2009, I was a visiting researcher at Intel Labs Berkeley.
+I am an Associate Professor in the Department of Computer Science at the University of Illinois at Urbana-Champaign, and also serve as co-founder and CTO of Veriflow.
+Before joining UIUC, I was a Ph.D. student at UC Berkeley, advised by Ion Stoica, and a visiting researcher at Intel Labs Berkeley.

 |NSF grant awarded with Matthew Caesar: From Verification to Synthesis in Software Defined Networks, $1.2M|